This article is relevant to developers implementing dynamic loading, especially dynamic-loading framework developers.

-Every .NET Core application implicitly uses the AssemblyLoadContext.
+Every .NET 5+ and .NET Core application implicitly uses AssemblyLoadContext.
 It's the runtime's provider for locating and loading dependencies.
 Whenever a dependency is loaded, an AssemblyLoadContext instance is invoked to locate it.

 It provides a service of locating, loading, and caching managed assemblies and other dependencies.